-Grade of C or better in ENG 100, as well as C or better in HWST 107 or PACS 108, or instructor consent.
+Grade of C or better in HWST 107 or PACS 108, or instructor consent.

-- Illustrate major themes seen across different filmic works. - Describe the diversity of filmic opinions, conflict, and commonality in cinematic stories. - Discuss cinematic stories and storytellers from a range of ethnic and cultural indigenous groups.
+- Illustrate major themes seen across different film & literary works. - Describe the diversity of film & literary opinions, conflict, and commonality in texts in course.. - Discuss stories and storytellers from a range of ethnic and cultural indigenous groups.